samier-fabien/docker-lamp/README.md

 After installation, create a new project with:
 ```
-$ docker exec www_docker_symfony composer create-project symfony/skeleton:"^5.4" project
+$ docker exec docker_www composer create-project symfony/skeleton:"^5.4" project
 ```
 The main directory of your symfony project have to be "project".
-If you want to change that name, you have to do it inside docker-lamp-symfony5/php/vhosts.conf: wherever there is "project", you have to replace it by the chosen name.
+If you want to change that name, you have to do it inside `docker-lamp-symfony5/php/vhosts.conf`: wherever there is `project`, you have to replace it by the chosen name.
 A new project will be created but files are not property of the current user.
 For becoming the owner, just do:
 ```
 $ sudo chown -R $USER ./